AdaCore/ada_coding_standards/source/guidelines/concurrency.rst

 Description
 """""""""""""

-One of the following two profiles must be in effect:
+The following profile must be in effect:

    pragma Profile (Ravenscar);
-   pragma Profile (Jorvik);

-The Ravenscar profile is equivalent to the following set of pragmas:
+The profile is equivalent to the following set of pragmas:

 pragma Task_Dispatching_Policy (FIFO_Within_Priorities);